robotslacker/slackerdb/README.md

 # The maximum number of threads that the service layer can process at the same time
 # The default is the number of CPU cores
-# Since Netty does not recycle the content of each processing thread, setting this value too large will cause memory overflow
 max_workers=

 # Maximum number of threads used on the DB side